 Stress can affect anyone at any point in their life.
-Bupa study shows 44% of British people suffer from stress.
-Stress can lead to mental illnesses like depression and anxiety.
-Absence due to mental health cost the UK economy £34.9 billion in 2018.
+It’s a leading cause of sickness absence and can lead to mental illnesses like depression and anxiety.

 Add this infographic to your website by copying and pasting the following embed code:

 Top Tips for Tackling Stress in the Workplace

 - Increase sickness absence

 Employees should be encouraged to approach their managers if they feel something is affecting their ability to do their job well